 Engie gives its customers the flexibility of both monthly direct debit or prepayment plans and looks to differentiate itself from other energy providers with its ‘Rollover Promise’.
 This commits the supplier to automatically move customers on to its cheapest available tariff once their fixed-term deal comes to an end, rather than a standard variable tariff.

-We’ve outlined the different Engie tariffs available so you can see if there’s one that suits you.
-For a more indepth look and prices, visit our Engie tariffs page (coming soon).
+Below, we’ve outlined the different Engie tariffs available so you can see if there’s one that suits you.

 |Tariff||Fixed or Variable||Price fixed for||Payment method||Features|